desmondlzy/start-hacking-with-flutter/README.md

 - [Widget of the week](https://www.youtube.com/watch?v=b_sQ9bMltGU&list=PLjxrf2q8roU23XGwz3Km7sQZFTdB996iG), my fav!.
 - Read the rest part of the [cookbook](https://flutter.dev/docs/cookbook) as per your need.
 - [Sliver](https://flutter.dev/docs/development/ui/advanced/slivers) is a very important concept and it is almost inevitable you will use it, but it can be also a bit hard to understand.

+Then you may want to know how [Flutter manages state](https://flutter.dev/docs/development/data-and-backend/state-mgmt/options).
+This is a concept you don't need to know right away at this stage.
+But as the app scales up, lack of state management planning will eventually leads to spaghetti codebase, and a disaster of maintainance.
+This part is also why modern declarative UI frameworks are favored over those traditional frameworks.